Adrianchin/AWS_SSA-03/README.md

   - Instances see a block device and creates a file system on this device (ext3/4, xfs)
 - Storage is provisioned in One AZ.
 Isolated to that AZ.
 Resilient in that AZ
 - Attach a volume to one EC2 instance at a time (or other service) over a storage network. (can be attached to clusters but it needs to be controlled by the cluster to not overwrite stuff)
-  - Can be deteched and reattached and is not lifecycle linked to one instance.
-Persistant
+  - Can be detatched and reattached and is not lifecycle linked to one instance.
+Persistent
 - Snapshot (backups) into S3.
 Can create a volume from a snapshot (migrate between AZs)
 - Different physical storage types, different sizes, different performance profiles
 - Billed based on GB/month (and sometimes by performance)